 A dog that seems to be deliberately avoiding eye contact with you may be fearful, anxious, or stressed out since this behavior signals a desire to avoid the interaction.
 Be especially aware of “whale eye,” which happens when your dog opens her eye wide because she’s nervous or afraid.
 If she does that, she may be ready to bolt.

-There are a wide variety of reasons why your dog may blink or squint while gazing at you.
+There are various reasons why your dog may blink or squint while gazing at you.

 Blinking or squinting could mean the sun is in your dog’s eyes.
 It also could mean your dog is confused, perhaps by your behavior or command you gave.